SAMA-Communications/sama-server/README.md

 }
 ```

+Either `cid` or `to` should be provided.

 A `t` param should be omit at sender's side.
 Server will add it by itself in a message to recipient.

+Then other users in this conversation who is online will receive the same typing message.

 ### Delete message